gradualgames/ggvm/README.md

 speed values etc.

 - Something else?
-    - Please log an issue on GGVm's Github page.
+    - Please log an issue here: https://github.com/gradualgames/ggvm/issues.
+When providing information about your issue, please include log.txt.
+This file will be saved in the working directory where your game was running.
+During development typically this will be in android/assets (this is shared between android and desktop projects).